The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Consumer Cellular GrandPadOverview:Overview

-If you like your screens extra large, then Consumer Cellular’s eight-inch GrandPad certainly fits the bill.
-This jumbo pad also has big, colorful app icons that were very easy to see.
-All of the GrandPad’s icons are labeled with both text and an image, which makes the purpose of each button very clear for those with memory loss.
-I also noticed that the tablet has an easy-to-grip design, perfect for those with arthritis (or anyone prone to dropping their phone, like me!).
+If you like your screens extra large, then Consumer Cellular’s 8-inch GrandPad fits the bill.
+The jumbo pad also has big, colorful app icons that are very easy to see.
+All of the GrandPad’s icons are labeled with both text and an image, which makes the purpose of each button very clear for people with memory loss.
+I also noticed that the tablet has an easy-to-grip design, which is perfect for people with arthritis.

 The GrandPad makes a good companion for seniors with memory loss.
 Sending texts, making calls, and video chatting with loved ones are simple.
-Staying connected is important for mental health, especially for seniors living with dementia.
 Connecting with loved ones allows seniors with dementia to receive support and encouragement and feel valued.1

-The GrandPad also makes it really easy to remember how to navigate the device and use different features; during testing, I found that it offers descriptive icons for things like “delete photo” and “turn flashlight on.”
-This is very helpful for those with dementia who might forget how to use the tablet.
+The GrandPad also makes it really easy to remember how to navigate the device and use different features.
+During testing, I found that it offers descriptive icons for things like “delete photo” and “turn flashlight on.”
+This is very helpful for those with dementia who may forget how to use the tablet.

 Quick Tip: Check out our 2024 Consumer Cellular review to learn more about our hands-on experience with this carrier.